Skip to main content

 Best Practices

-• Use @observable() for any property that should trigger UI updates when changed.
+• Use @observable() on any view field that should re-render when the model changes.

-• Pass observables to subviews for shared, reactive state.
+• Pass observables to subviews to coordinate updates.

 See Also